RWS/studio-api-docs/apiconcepts/batchtasks/adding_a_settings_ui_to_our_batch_tasks.md

 The Settings UI Container
 -------------------------------------

 Note the **MyCustomBatchTaskSettingsPage.cs** class, which has been added to the project by default.
 This is the class that references the settings UI and the class that controls the UI.
 Without the settings page class the plug-in would not be aware of the settings UI.
-It enables the settings UI to be shown when the user reaches the **Settings** page of the plug-in:
+It enables the settings UI to be shown when you reach the **Settings** page of the plug-in:
 <img style="display:block; " src="images/SampleTaskSettings.jpg" />
 > [!NOTE]
 > Leave this class as it is, you do not have to change anything here.